 When drains are subjected to sudden torrents of water similar to those experienced during flash floods and torrential rain, objects such as leaves, mould, and soil that can build up naturally in drains get swept along with gallons of fast running water.

-Unfortunately storm pipes and vents are not designed to handle large amounts of water and debris, and as a result, they often become blocked.
+Unfortunately, storm pipes and vents are not designed to handle large amounts of water and debris, which could lead to issues like blocked stormwater drains and blocked downpipes.
 For this reason, it really does pay to get your drains cleared of debris on a regular basis.

 In some cases broken or crumbling pipework can stop the natural flow of drainage which in turn can cause blockages as the water starts to back-up.
 Broken pipework can be a result of too much water flowing through at any one time, like in the case of a flash flood.
 However, it can also be caused by invasive tree roots, age, or simply poor installation in the first place.